blackflux/robo-config/README.md

 ### Sounds scary...?

-Simply pick the config (set) that is most appropriate for your repo or create your own (prs are welcome).
+Simply pick the task(s) that is most appropriate for your repo or create your own (prs are encouraged).
-Config snippets are reused as appropriate.
+Tasks and snippets are reused as appropriate.
 A change to a snippet will then quickly make it to every repository using it.

 Sounds scary?
 Consider that configuration changes are tied to version updates of this package and can not be